BY MATT McCALL

 Homicide Watch Chicago

-Nobody has been charged for the killing.
+Nobody has been charged for either Salter murders.

-Area South detectives are investigating.
+Area South detectives are investigating the killings.